top of page

 IMG_5200.JPG

-Bills authentic lifestyle has enabled him to become intimately familiar with his subjects and to paint them against a natural backdrop of sea and sky.
+Bill's authentic lifestyle enabled him to become intimately familiar with his subjects and to paint them against a natural backdrop of sea and sky.
 People who have studied The Bahamas applaud the accuracy of his work.
 Special recognition has been given to his prints of Bahamian fishing gear and sailing craft.
 Bill is also an author of several books, including ‘Bahama Tales’ and ‘Bahamian Sailing Craft’, which can be found in the National Watercraft Collection at the Smithsonian Institute in Washington, D.C. and in the National Archives in Nassau, Bahamas.

 Please feel free to contact us at BillJohnsonArtBahamas@gmail.com for inquiries related to original art pieces, auction, gallery and special event opportunities.